Search and Recovery Questions

 Where Can I Get a have-a heart trap?

-Granite State Dog Recovery also have a limited amount of Equipment that is available on Loan.
+Granite State Dog Recovery has Equipment that is available on Loan.
+Please call us at our toll free number to discuss this option.
 This Equipment is available to families or animal shelters that might need it to use it in the efforts of recovering their lost dog.

-Call the Local Humane Society, that might have a trap that they can loan out to you.
+We suggest you check with your animal control officer or Local Humane Society, that might have a trap that they can loan out to you that might be closer than our location.

 Should We take down the posters when the dog is found?